-However, from time to time your Pinlock will need a little TLC to keep it working great and remain mist free.
+From time to time your Pinlock will need a little TLC to keep it working well and remaining mist free.
 This article explains how to remove, clean, refit your Pinlock, as well as some tips on ensuring you maintain that crucial air tight seal.

 Step 1: Remove Visor